Undecided About a Major? - That's OK

 Our most important decisions require time and attention

 Set aside some time, and take the following steps to become certain about your "best fit" major.

-- Contact Career Services and arrange to take career assessment inventories.
+- Contact Career Development Services and arrange to take career assessment inventories.
 Understanding who you are as a person (your interest, skills, values and personality) is necessary information to have when deciding on major.

 - Contact the Advising & Counseling Center to find out about CCRI majors and course requirements.